ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ---
 ```

-It can be accessed and substited statically in either markdown or HTML.
+It can be accessed and substituted statically in either markdown or HTML.

 ##### Markdown
 ```md